ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 ### Specification for the `components`/`queryIdentification` structure (required)

-* This section which contains the query identification (required) and query label (optional) for the search.
+* Contains the query identification (required) and query label (optional) for the search.

 * The query identification is required to be a unique identifier for the search it is associated with for:
   * Tracking the search for logging.